 Computer Science Courses are listed in nine areas of research.
 All students must earn a B or better (not a B-) in at least one 5000-level course (not 6000 or higher) in four of these nine areas:

-For more information, visit the Breadth Requirement page.
+For more information, visit the Graduate Breadth Courses page.

-Master's students may request a maximum of nine semester hours to be transferred.
+Master's students may request a maximum of nine semester hours taken at another University or within CU (either taken as a non-degree student OR taken as a non-CS student) to be transferred.
 All transfer requests must have departmental approval.
 Transfer requests can be made with the Graduate School's Request for Transfer of Credit form.

 Students will be expected to submit a plan of study, in consultation with their departmental advisor, during the first semester of study.
 Changes to the plan of study must be approved by the advisor.